paulh1am/deadmans_tab/README.md

 1. **Click the extension icon** in your toolbar
 2. **Click "Activate"** and either:
    - **Already holding a key?** That key becomes your dead man's switch instantly
-   - **Not holding a key?** Press and hold any key within 3 seconds
+   - **Not holding a key?** Press and hold any key during the 3 seconds launch countdown.
 3. **Keep holding the key** — a red indicator confirms the switch is active
 4. **Release the key** — the tab closes immediately

 That's it.
-Hold to live, release to die.
+Hold to browse, release to close.

 ## Use Cases

 - **Focus mode**: Open a distracting site, activate the switch.
-You can only stay if you're committed enough to hold a key–browse with one foot out the door!
+You can only stay if you're committed enough to hold a key – browse a little more with one foot out the door!
-- **Presentations**: Risky live demos where failure means the tab disappears
+- **Presentations**: Risky live demos where failure means the tab disappears.
+We haven't tested this but maybe it would help.
 - **Privacy**: Shopping for a secret gift?
 Watching the game instead of 'working'?
 Browsing a sensitive or private topic?
 Worried you'll be embarrassed if you were to drop dead while browsing?
 Worry no more!

 ## How It Works